pramodkumarkarn/hugo-pk/content/blog/transformation-advice-for-large-organisations.md

 aliases = ["/blog/advice"]
 +++

-While working at the {{% a_blank "Government Digital Service" "https://gds.blog.gov.uk/about" %}}, I was invited to fill out an employee survey for the {{% a_blank "Cabinet Office" "https://gds.blog.gov.uk/about/" %}}.
-Near the end of the survey was an open-ended _"What else would you like to tell us?"_ question.
+While working for one government client, I was invited to fill out an employee survey.
+The final question was an open-ended _"What else would you like to tell us?"_ question.
 Below is my response:

 <br>
 Thanks for asking!